GNOME/gnome-builder/doc/installation.rst

 Command Line
 ^^^^^^^^^^^^

-.. note:: You almost certainly want to read the `Newcomers Tutorial`_ on how to build a GNOME application before proceeding.
+.. note:: Please review the GNOME `Newcomers Tutorial`_ on how to build a GNOME application before proceeding.

 .. code-block:: sh